plant-microct-tools/leaf-traits-microct/README.md

 python ~/Dropbox/_github/microCT-leaf-traits/Leaf_Tortuosity.py C_I_2_Strip1_/C_I_2_Strip1_SEGMENTED.tif 2 0.1625 default 6 '/run/media/gtrancourt/microCT_GTR_8tb/Vitis_Shade_Drought/_ML_DONE/'
 ```

-`python`: This just calls python 2.
+`python3`: This just calls python 3.

 `/path/to/this/repo/3DLeafCT/ML_microCT/src/Leaf_Tortuosity.py`: This should be the complete path to where the tortuosity program is.
 If you have cloned the repository from github, replace `/path/to/this/repo/` for the path to the repository (same as for the leaf segmentation code).